csbridge/turkey-21-website/README.md

 "examples" is a list of worked examples that should be displayed for that day in the navigation bar.
 Here is the format each worked example should have (all fields required):

 + `title_en` (string): the worked example title (English)
++ `title_tr` (string): the worked example title (Turkish)
 + `url` (string): the worked example URL.
 Prepended with domain and language.
 In other words, if the site is `online.csbridge.org`, the english version of this worked example would be assumed to have the URL `online.csbridge.org/en/[URL]`.

 "projects" is a list of projects that should be displayed for that day in the main project table and in the navigation bar.
 Here is the format each project should have (all fields required):

 + `imageURL` (string): the URL of the image to use in the project table for this problem.
 Prepended with domain.
 In other words, if the site is `online.csbridge.org`, the image would be assumed to have the URL `online.csbridge.org/[URL]`.
 + `title_en` (string): the project title (English)
++ `title_tr` (string): the project title (Turkish)
 + `topic_en` (string): the project topic (English) - e.g. "While Loops"
++ `topic_tr` (string): the project topic (Turkish)
 + `type` (string): one of "quickstart", "project" or "section" - determines the badge displayed for this project in the project table
 + `url` (string): the project URL.
 Prepended with domain and language.
 In other words, if the site is `online.csbridge.org`, the english version of this project would be assumed to have the URL `online.csbridge.org/en/[URL]`.
 + `teachURL` (string): an optional URL to the SL guide for this project.
 Same format as `url`.

-You'll notice that many of these objects have fields ending in `_en`.
-These correspond to the language codes used by the site - currently, we use "en" for English.
+You'll notice that many of these objects have fields ending in `_en` and `_tr`.
+These correspond to the language codes used by the site - currently, we use "en" for English and "tr" for Turkish.
 Therefore, it is expected that these objects have a version of some of the fields above for each supported language.
 If you wanted to add support for other languages, you should add additional fields for those languages alongside the English versions.

 ### Updating Bonus Projects
 The bonus project table on the bonus page is **generated automatically** based on the contents of the `templates/programs/bonusPrograms.json` file.
 In other words, you should not modify the HTML file that represents the bonus table - it is reading from this JSON file to know what to display.
 This makes translation and updating easier because all translations are in one file.
 This file contains an array of JSON objects, one per bonus topic that should be displayed.
 Each topic's information contains what projects should be listed for students for that topic, as well as when the problems should become visible to students.
 See the file itself for an example of its structure.
 Below, we specify in more detail the general format the file is expected to have.